DexterPOSH/PSRemotely/README.md

 Note - In the code & documentation the term 'Remotely' and 'PSRemotely' refer to the same.

-It supports copying of the modules and artefacts to the remote node before the Pester tests are run.
+It supports copying of the modules and artifacts to the remote node before the Pester tests are run.

 Description
 ======================